 The undersigned states that he/she is of the

 (Title)

-(The "Beneficiary") and d hereby
+(The "Beneficiary") and hereby

 (Name of Beneficiary)

-Certifies on behalf of the Beneficiary to (the "Bank), with
+Certifies on behalf of the Beneficiary to(Name of Issuing Bank)

-(Name of Issuing Bank l

 Reference to Irrevocable Standby Letter of Credit No Issued by the

 Bank (the "Letter of Credit"), that:

-1. The undersigned is duly authorized to execute and deliver this cert ficate on behalf of the
+The undersigned is duly authorized to execute and deliver this certi- ficate on behalf of the

 Beneficiary.

-2. The Beneficiary is making a drawing under the Letter of Credit.
+The Beneficiary is making a drawing under the Letter of Credit.

-3. An Event of Default has occurred under Contract No
+An Event of Default has occurred under Contract No

-4. The amount of the draft presented with this certificate does not exceed the e total maximum amount
+The amount of the draft presented with this certificate does not exceed the e total maximum amount

 drawable today under the Letter of Credit as provided therein.

 IN WITNESS WHEREOF, this certificate is executed thisday of , 20

 (NAME OF BENEFICIARY)

 Ву:

 lts: